Pro V1 Alternatives: Should You Switch?

 Kirkland Golf Balls vs Pro V1

-The current performance+V2 ball is a three-piece urethane ball but doesn’t offer the same performance as a Pro V1 or other balls by major manufacturers.
+The current performance+V2 ball is a three-piece urethane ball but doesn’t offer quite the same performance as a Pro V1 or other balls by major manufacturers.

 However, they do cost $35 for 2 dozen so for players on a budget they may be a useful option.

 They have a tendency to be extremely spinny and also don’t go as far as other Pro V1 equivalents.